What Makes a Strong Brand?

 Strong brands all have one thing in common: a consistent visual identity.
 This includes a well-designed logo, brand colours, typography and other elements that make the brand instantly recognisable.

-For example, Grammarly’s signature green creates a distinctive and recognisable identity that conveys trust and techiness alike.
+Take Grammarly’s signature green—it creates a distinctive identity that conveys trust and techiness alike.

-But it’s more than recognition; your visual identity is also a signal showcasing your company’s competence.
-Thanks to the Halo Effect, people assume that if your design looks top-notch, your offer must be of the same high quality.
+Because thanks to the Halo Effect, people assume that if your design looks top-notch, your offer must be of the same quality.

 6. Distinct Verbal Identity

-Whether it’s playful and carefree or professional and authoritative, the verbal identity sets a consistent tone for all of the brand’s messaging.
+Just like a brand’s visual identity, its verbal identity should reflect its unique personality and strengths.
+Whether it’s playful and lighthearted or professional and authoritative—the verbal identity sets a consistent tone for all messaging.

-An example is Innocent Drinks, which adopts a friendly, conversational, and witty tone that strikes a chord with young, health-conscious people.
+For example, Innocent Drinks uses a friendly, conversational, and witty tone that strikes a chord with young, health-conscious consumers.

 7. Great Brand Storytelling

-Brand storytelling has the power to engage and connect audiences on an emotional level.
-This fosters loyalty and creates memorable brand experiences.
+Brand storytelling has the power to engage and connect with people on an emotional and relatable level.
+That’s why it’s an effective way to build loyalty and ensure your brand is remembered.

 Take Patagonia again.
-Through its storytelling, it shares stories about its commitment to the environment, building authenticity and trust.
+Through its storytelling, it shares stories about its commitment to the environment, fostering authenticity and trust.

-By inviting customers to be part of something meaningful, Patagonia inspires a sense of purpose and loyalty.
+By inviting customers to be part of something meaningful, Patagonia inspires a sense of purpose and belonging.

 8. Exceptional Brand Experience

-Strong brands go the extra mile to create positive and memorable experiences at every touchpoint.
-They understand that each interaction is an opportunity to leave a lasting impression and build customer loyalty.
+Strong brands always go the extra mile to create positive, surprising and memorable experiences.
+They recognise that each interaction is an opportunity to leave a lasting impression and build a connection.
+It’s not just about meeting people’s expectations; it’s about exceeding them.

-Brand experiences can be delivered through various channels like products, services or customer support.
+Brand experiences can be delivered through various channels like an event, social media, the product itself, or customer support.

-Consider Zappos, for example.
-When a customer ordered shoes for her late husband, who passed away before the shoes arrived, Zappos sent her flowers to offer condolences.
+Take Zappos, for example.
+Apparently when a customer ordered shoes for her late husband, who passed away before the shoes arrived, Zappos sent her flowers to offer condolences.

 9. Consistency in Brand Communications